⚖️ Understanding The Law the Right Way | Arrest vs Detention Explained — Chapter Eight

 Handcuffs Do Not Automatically Mean Arrest — But They Matter

-Handcuffs are not legally dispositive.
+Handcuffs are not automatically arrest.

-Movement Changes Everything
+Movement Changes the Legal Status

 Arrest often involves relocation.

-Moving someone from the scene requires probable cause.
+Relocation requires probable cause.

-Absent that, the seizure becomes unlawful.
+Without it, the seizure becomes unlawful.

 Commands vs. Requests Signal Escalation

-Tone is not legally controlling.
+Tone is not legally decisive.

 Authority is.